Björk: Letter bomb attack attempt

-On 12 September 1996, Ricardo López, an obsessed and mentally-ill American fan, mailed a letter bomb disguised as a book to Björk's London home, which was designed to spray sulphuric acid on her face to disfigure or kill her.
+On 12 September 1996, Ricardo López, an obsessed Uruguayan-American fan, mailed a letter bomb disguised as a book to Björk's London home, which was designed to spray sulphuric acid on her face to disfigure or kill her.
 He wanted to "punish" Björk for being in a relationship with Goldie.
 López then went back to his apartment, shaved his head, and painted his face and head red and green, and filmed his suicide in the final part of a video diary, which later became public after being released to journalists, causing a media sensation that temporarily halted the sessions in making Homogenic.
 The device failed to reach Björk because López’s body, and his plans, were discovered before the package was delivered, and the device was defused by Scotland Yard.

 In her few public comments on this event, Björk said she was "very distressed" by the incident, and said, "I make music, but in other terms, you know, people shouldn't take me too literally and get involved in my personal life."
 She sent a card and flowers to López's family.
 She left for Spain, where she recorded the remainder of her third album, Homogenic, away from media attention.
 She also hired security for her son, Sindri, who was escorted to school with a minder.
 A year after López's death, Björk discussed the incident in an interview: "I was very upset that somebody had died.
 I couldn't sleep for a week.
 And I'd be lying if I said it didn't scare the fuck out of me that I could get hurt and, most of all, that my son could get hurt."
 López's video diary including footage of his suicide circulated across certain internet forums in the following years and he subsequently became known in the press as "Björk's stalker".